Matyu9/Gravit/README.md

 2. Unzip the downloaded file.
 You can place it everywhere.
 3. Open the terminal (Win+R > `cmd` on Windows), move into the unzipped folder, and then type `python3 main.py`.
 Gravit may be launched.

-Note : if you don't have the `pygame` library, type `pip3 install pygame` on Linux or `python3 -m pip insatll pygame` on Windows.
+Note : if you don't have the `pygame` library, type `pip3 install pygame` on Linux or `python3 -m pip install pygame` on Windows.

 #### Licence :